 In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments- Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 The ASU introduced a new credit loss methodology, the Current Expected Credit Losses ("CECL") methodology, which requires earlier recognition of credit losses, while also providing additional transparency about credit risk.
 The CECL methodology utilizes a lifetime "expected credit loss" measurement objective for the recognition of credit losses for loans, held-to maturity debt securities, trade receivables and other receivables measured at amortized cost at the time the financial asset is originated or acquired.
 Subsequent to the issuance of ASU 2016-13, the FASB issued several additional ASUs to clarify implementation guidance, provide narrow-scope improvements and provide additional disclosure guidance.
 In November 2019, the FASB issued an amendment making this ASU effective for fiscal years beginning after December 15, 2022 for smaller reporting companies.
-The new standard will be effective for the Company on January 1, 2023 or at such earlier time where it is no longer a smaller reporting company.
-The Company has determined that there will not be a material impact on its consolidated financial statements upon adoption of this standard on January 1, 2023.
+The new standard was effective for the Company on January 1, 2023.
+There was no impact on the consolidated financial statements upon adoption of this standard on January 1, 2023.